Of the planets and the stars could have a special deep significance or meaning that exclusively applies to only you

 - A justified example in The Long Dark Tea-Time of the Soul, where the horoscope writer for the local paper knew Dirk at university, and aims his horoscopes specifically at Dirk.
 Since he strongly dislikes Dirk, this resulted in the newspaper losing 1/12 of its readership.

-- In Good Omens, the local newspaper serving Tadfield has a surprisingly specific horoscope for Libra, on the day the apocalypse begins.
+- In Good Omens, the local newspaper serving Tadfield has a surprisingly specific horoscope for Libra, on the day The Antichrist is born.
 This is just after a discussion of 17th century Bishop Usher's great contribution to Creationism, in which he conclusively worked out from Biblical revelation that God created Earth in October 4004 B.C.E.
 Which makes the Earth a Libra...

 - In The Light Fantastic, the University's astrologer reads Rincewind's horoscope in hope of tracking down his location.
 It rambles a bit, but warns those born under the Small Boring Group of Faint Stars not to annoy any druids twice, which is very good advice for someone in Rincewind's circumstances that day.